-Practically, I draw from on my academic training in social psychology, organizational behavior, design, and social computing.
+Theoretically, I draw from on my academic training in social psychology, organizational behavior, design, and social computing.
 Practically, I draw from my professional experience as a designer and community leader.

 As the Allen K. and Johnnie Cordell Breed Junior Professor of Design at Northwestern University, Faculty Founder of Design for America, and Co-Founder of the Delta Lab, and Director of the Segal Research Cluster, I write about human computer interaction, design, and innovation.
 I am a Northwestern Public Voices Fellowship Alum.

-My research focuses on innovation, technology, and organizations – specifically understanding collective innovation systems in firms and communities and the movement of activity between.
-I have extensively studied the unique challenges and opportunities for crowdfunding, crowdsourcing, brainstorming, and prototyping – and provide a strong foundation for designing engaging social environments that promote innovation, learning, and leadership.
+My research focuses on how technology and organizations fosters collective innovation.
+I have extensively studied the unique challenges and opportunities for crowdfunding, crowdsourcing, online communities, brainstorming, and prototyping – and provide a strong foundation for designing engaging social environments that promote innovation, learning, and leadership.

 I teach DSGN 104: Design Thinking and Communication, and DSGN 305/DSGN 401-3:Human Centered Design, and MTS 525: Communication Design at the Segal Design Institute in the McCormick School of Engineering and Kellogg School of Management, and in the School of Communication at Northwestern University.

 Link to Gerber_CV_Oct_2016 (pdf)